-The Village Board meets on the first Monday of every month at 6:00 pm at the Village Hall.
+The Village Board meets on the first Monday of the month beginning at 6:00 pm at the Village Hall if you are interested in providing input on decisions affecting your water quality.

 Health Information

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's safe drinking water hotline (800-426-4791).